PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 For Samples
 -----------

-In a dataset, each :term:`sample` can have an arbitrary number of additional attributes.
+Each :term:`sample` in a dataset can have an arbitrary number of additional attributes.
 They are stored as vectors of the same length as the number of samples in a collection, and are accessible via the ``sa`` attribute.
 A collection is derived from a standard Python `dict`, and hence adding sample attributes